svandragt/phphotos/readme.md

 # PHPhotos

-**Project Description**

 This is a mostly ChatGPT generated PHP photo gallery application.
+Demo at https://photos.vandragt.com/

 ## Table of Contents